 READ ALSO: 22 Things to Be Thankful for and Why

 - Determine the things that matter to you most

 - Be more present and notice the little details

 - Take your time when doing any task

 - Choose quality over quantity when it comes to activities and relationships

-- Take breaks from work for yourself, your health, your relationships, your creativity, and more
+- Take some time off from work often, for yourself, your health, your relationships, your creativity, and more

 - Focus on doing things right, not fast

 - Say ‘No’ to things that don’t add value to your life

 - Be patient and trust the process in your life